Coronavirus: CDC Puts Americans Who Left Wuhan Into 'Unprecedented' 14-Day Quarantine

 "While we recognize this is an unprecedented action, we are facing an unprecedented public health threat," Messonnier said.
 "And this is one of the tools in our toolbox to mitigate the potential impact of this novel virus on the United States."

-There are six confirmed coronavirus cases in the U.S., including two in Illinois that represent the first person-to-person transmission in the country.
+There are seven confirmed coronavirus cases in the U.S., including two in Illinois that represent the first person-to-person transmission in the country.
+The seventh case was identified on Friday in Santa Clara County, south of San Francisco.

 The last time the U.S. instituted a quarantine was to evaluate suspected cases of smallpox in the 1960s, a CDC official said.
 Messonnier said the agency would "rather be remembered for overreacting than underreacting" to the coronavirus.
 "We must be proactive and aggressive," she said.